NavaneethMaruthi/Web-Development/README.md

-# Personal Portfolio Website
+# Personal Homepage

 ## 📌 Project Objective
-This project is a **personal portfolio website** built to showcase my skills, work experience, and featured projects.
+This project is a **personal website** built to showcase my skills, work experience, and featured projects.
 It demonstrates the use of **HTML, CSS, JavaScript (ES6 modules), and Bootstrap 5** to create a responsive, professional-looking homepage.
 ---
 ## Author: Navaneeth Maruthi